Self-triggered MPC robust to bounded packet loss via a min-max approach: extended version: Self-triggered Min-Max MPC

 Now, we are able to state the optimization problem solved by the self-triggered MPC at each sampling instant.
 As we have already mentioned in the previous paragraph, the prediction horizon is chosen as $N+P$ with $N\in\N$.
 This relates to the special feature that in the first part of the horizon from $0$ to $N-1$, the predicted control updates and sampling intervals can be freely chosen, whereas in the second part from $N$ to $N+P-1$, a terminal control law is applied\footnote{This is similar to many classical formulations of MPC, where the prediction and ``control'' horizon are considered separately (see, e.g., \cite{garcia1989model}).}.
 At a sampling instant $t_k$, we denote by $\sigma(\cdot|t_k)\coloneqq\{\sigma(0|t_k), \ldots,\sigma(N+P-1|t_k) \}\in\mathbb{D}_{N+P}^P(r(t_k))$ an admissible predicted packet loss sequence.
 Furthermore, consider the sequence of predicted free controls and states

-As in many approaches in min-max MPC, in the prediction we consider the feedback control policy $\kappa$ instead of an open-loop control, which may lead to a larger region of attraction \cite{raimondo2009min}.
+As in many approaches in min-max MPC, in the prediction we consider the feedback control policy $\kappa$ instead of an open-loop control, which may lead to a larger region of attraction and enables guaranteed recursive feasibility \cite{raimondo2009min}.
 As seen in \eqref{eq:feedback_policy}, we demand a linear state feedback for the control updates.
 We define the objective function by

 where $\kappa_f:\Xi_f\to\Pi$ is the terminal control law, $\Xi_f\subseteq\Xi$ is the terminal set and $V_f:\Xi_f\to\R$ is the terminal cost.
 These terminal ingredients will be detailed in Subsection \ref{sec:terminal_ingredients}.